Several New Generalizations of LYM Inequality: Background

 \end{itemize}

 A \emph{chain of length~$t$} in $B(n)$ is a collection of $t+1$ subsets of $[n]$ where every pair of subsets is comparable.
 Recall that an antichain is precisely a family of subsets avoiding chains of length $1$.
 A family $\mathcal{A} \subseteq B(n)$ is said to be \emph{$t$-chain free} if $ \mathcal{A} $ contains no chain of length $t$.
-Rota and Harper further extended the classical LYM inequality to the setting of $t$-chain free families, yielding the following result: \begin{itemize} \item[] \textbf{Rota-Harper Theorem}\cite{Rota and Harper}.
+Erd\H{o}s \cite{Erdos}, Rota and Harper\cite{Rota and Harper} further extended the classical Sperner's Theorem and LYM inequality to the setting of $t$-chain free families, yielding the following results: \begin{itemize} \item[] \textbf{Erd\H{o}s' Theorem}\cite{Erdos}.
 If $\mathcal{A} \subseteq B(n)$ is $t$-chain free, then